23vbq/tv-managing-system/README.md

 ## Installation
 TODO
+### Server
+`sudo make clean install`

+### Client
+IDK - TODO

+### Endpoint
+`sudo make clean install`

 ## Description
 ### Server
 *Linux*

-Server is responsible for managing whole system.
-It communicates with endpoint to distribute configuration.
+Server is responsible for managing the entire system.
+It's main function is to communicate with endpoint to distribute configuration and manage them.
+The server doesn't hosts any resources (like images).
+It can be obtained with external solutions (e.g. Samba).
+Server performs various functions including: processing change requests, providing responses to queries, checking the connection with the endpoints, and ensuring that client is always updated with latest configuration.

+Server also provides interface to manage configurations, endpoints and server it self with Client application.

 TODO